remidinishanth/distributed_systems/caches/memcached.md

 ## How Facebook served billions of requests per second Using Memcached

+Memcached is a well known, simple, inmemory caching solution.
 Memcached was originally developed by Brad Fitzpatrick for LiveJournal in 2003.
 It was originally written in Perl, but is rewritten in C by Anatoly Vorobey.

 Facebook took up the open-source version of Memcached and enhanced it to build a distributed key-value store.
 This enhanced version was known as `Memcache`.

-* Memcached is a well known, simple, inmemory caching solution.
+* The open-source version Facebook started with provides a singlemachine in-memory hash table.
-* Facebook leverages memcached as a building block to construct and scale a distributed key-value store that supports the world’s largest social network.
+* They took this basic building block, made it more efficient, and used it to build a distributed key-value store that can process billions of requests per second that supports the world’s largest social network.

-The following properties greatly influence the design.
+The following properties greatly influence their design.
 * First, users consume an order of magnitude more content than they create.
 This behavior results in a workload dominated by fetching data and suggests that caching can have significant advantages.